explain what a monad is by saying that it's like a burrito. That being said, I'm going to tell this story anyway.

 Michael Bernstein.
 Story of learning Haskell over the course of years.
 Emphasis on how long it took to become even minimally proficient.

-Thanks to Leah Hanson, Lindsey Kuper, Kelley Eskridge, Jeshua Smith, Tejas Sapre, Joe Wilder, Adrien Lamarque, Maggie Zhou, Lisa Neigut, Steve McCarthy, Darius Bacon, Kaylyn Gibilterra, and Sarah Ransohoff for comments/criticism/discussion.
+Thanks to Leah Hanson, Lindsey Kuper, Kelley Eskridge, Jeshua Smith, Tejas Sapre, Joe Wilder, Adrien Lamarque, Maggie Zhou, Lisa Neigut, Steve McCarthy, Darius Bacon, Kaylyn Gibilterra, Sarah Ransohoff, @HamsterRaging, and "biktian" for comments/criticism/discussion.

 Because Intel sees no reason to keep its competitors informed about what it's doing, this results in a substantial latency when matching new features.
 They usually announce enough information that you can implement the basic functionality, but behavior on edge cases may vary.
 We once had a bug (noticed and fixed well before we shipped, but still problematic) where we bought an engineering sample off of ebay and implemented some new features based on the engineering sample.
 This resulted in an MWAIT bug that caused Windows to hang; Intel had changed the behavior of MWAIT between shipping the engineering sample and shipping the final version.